‘It’s In The Details’

 Even though Ruth is not in the set, some other major sports are also included.
 First, there are at least a few hockey cards here.
 Card No. 32 in the third series features a game between France and Czechoslovakia.
 Card No. 63 in the third series features representatives from the medal winning teams.
 That card is a black and white image laid out horizontally in front of one of the nets.

 In addition, a cartoon football card depicting the American sport is No. 284 in the second series.
-Finally, at least one basketball card exists, too, featuring Wuensdorf vs. Berlin.
+At least one basketball card exists, too, featuring Wuensdorf vs. Berlin, and tennis, wrestling, and golf cards are found here as well.

 The most valuable card in the set may be that of track and field star Jesse Owens.
 While Owens has many 1936 cards, this his card in the 1935-36 Muratti set is seen has his first one and his rookie issue.